Mike Weatherley: In Parliament

 Following his election, Weatherley campaigned to have squatting in residential properties criminalised, with the backing of Justice Minister Kenneth Clarke.
 The campaign was successful and led to a provision in the Legal Aid, Sentencing and Punishment of Offenders Act 2012, creating a new offence.
 In November 2012, he was attacked with vegetables by a group of pro-squatting protesters ahead of a debate on the legislation at the University of Sussex.
 Weatherley and his staff were eventually led to safety by police.
-Weatherley rejected claims in March 2013 that, as originator of the legislation, he was responsible for the death of a homeless man who had frozen to death while sleeping outside an empty bungalow.
+Weatherley rejected claims in March 2013 that, as originator of the legislation, he was responsible for a homeless man freezing to death while sleeping outside an empty bungalow.

 Weatherley had an interest in protecting intellectual property rights, and was a member of the All Party Parliamentary Intellectual Property Group, one of the main objectives of which is to highlight intellectual property rights.
 The campaign gained support from musicians such as Alice Cooper.
 In April 2014, Weatherley called on then-prime minister David Cameron to commit to the permanent funding of the Police Intellectual Property Crime Unit to extend its existence beyond 2015.

 Weatherley campaigned against the repeal of the Hunting Act 2004, stating that "hunting foxes with hounds is a cruel and inhumane practice," and pledging to vote against any measure which would lead to the ban being overturned.
 He also campaigned against the implementation of the proposed ban on the retail display of tobacco products, arguing that it would damage trade for small businesses.
 Weatherley wrote to David Cameron in favour of same-sex couples gaining equal marriage rights, also advocating that religious organisations should be forced to register such ceremonies, which caused controversy.

-Weatherley was the Chair of the All-Party Parliamentary Group (APPG) on Business and Retail Crime, along with various other APPGs.
-He was also a Vice-President of the Debating Group, and a supporter of the Free Enterprise Group.
+Weatherley was the chair of the All-Party Parliamentary Group (APPG) on Business and Retail Crime, along with various other APPGs.
+He was also a vice-president of the Debating Group, and a supporter of the Free Enterprise Group.

 After suffering from cancer of the oesophagus, Weatherley stood down at the 2015 general election.